teledirigido/aotearoa-search/README.md

 This plugin it's under development.

-I AM NOT RECOMENING TO ANYONE TO USE IT.
+I AM NOT RECOMMENDING TO ANYONE TO USE IT.

 You're  free to download it and have a look around.